solo-io/istio-usage-collector/README.md

-# Ambient Mesh Migration Estimator Snapshot
+# Istio Usage Collector

 This tool collects information from your Kubernetes clusters to analyze resource usage and help estimate the cost and resources required for migrating to ambient mesh.

 ## Description

-The Ambient Migration Estimator Snapshot is a Go implementation of the [`gather-cluster-info.sh` script](https://github.com/solo-io/scripts-public/blob/4c728ffca1babab525687063f99ac3e24fda3fa1/ambient-mesh/migration/v1/gather-cluster-info.sh).
+The Istio Usage Collector is a Go implementation of the [`gather-cluster-info.sh` script](https://github.com/solo-io/scripts-public/blob/4c728ffca1babab525687063f99ac3e24fda3fa1/ambient-mesh/migration/v1/gather-cluster-info.sh).
 It gathers non-sensitive information about your Kubernetes cluster, including:

 - Node information (instance type, region, zone, CPU, memory)
 - Namespace information